Ajith-Geo/YouTube-Downloader/README.md

 This documentation provides details on how to use a simple YouTube video downloader (BETA Version) built using Python's `pytube` library and `tkinter` for the GUI.
 This tool allows users to download YouTube videos by entering the video URL.
 Once the project is mature enough, I will do a stable release.

+NOTE: Not all video downloads are supported as there are many exceptional cases which are to be handled.

 ## Table of Contents

 - [Installation](#installation)